RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 Plan C is a meta-machine.
 Build the rest later on top of the meta-machine:

 1. Tiny instruction set (not more than 16 to 64 instructions).
-1. Make failure impossible (so branch-on-failure not needed; and no illegal opcodes).
+1. Perhaps make failure almost impossible (so branch-on-failure not needed; and no illegal opcodes).
 1. Some kind of simple I/O strategy (come up with this later).
 1. Unsigned ints only (eliminate C problems, etc.).